 Tree trimmers who are injured on the job can seek workers’ compensation benefits from their employers, which typically cover medical expenses and a portion of the lost wages.
 However, in California, these benefits are woefully inadequate when it comes to compensating severely injured workers or families that have lost loved ones on the job.

 In addition to workers’ compensation, injured victims and their families may be able to file a third-party claim against a party other than an employer.
 This might include a negligent property owner who failed to keep the premises safe or the manufacturer of a defective product that caused or contributed to the worker’s injuries.
-An experienced Orange County personal injury lawyer will be able to guide workers and families through their legal rights and options.
+An experienced Tustin personal injury lawyer will be able to guide workers and families through their legal rights and options.